 Can chopsticks be recycled?

 It depends on the material of your chopsticks and whether or not your city accepts them for recycling.
-Wooden chopsticks can typically be composted or put into a green bin (when allowed), and plastic chopsticks can be recycled if they are made of recyclable plastic (typically numbers one through six).
+Wooden chopsticks can typically be composted or put into a green bin (when allowed).
+Plastic chopsticks are biodegradable if made out of recyclable plastic (typically numbers one through six).

 Why Trust The Spruce Eats?

 The author of this piece, Bernadette Machard de Gramont, specializes in global food and wine content.
-As the granddaughter of immigrant restaurant owners, she grew up cooking her family’s Chinese and Filipino recipes, and has been a proficient chopstick user since the age of four.
+As the granddaughter of immigrant restaurant owners, she grew up cooking her family’s Chinese and Filipino recipes and has been a proficient chopstick user since four years old.
+She interviewed one expert for this piece, Eugene Lee, co-owner of Oakland-based eatery Noodle Belly.